microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/hostpage.rst

 ------------------------------

-If the host page headers are not correctly set, some browsers may cache the response which can result in the host page not properly reloading when the customer navigates to it.
-This can result in errors if the customer reloads a cached page  after the :term:`access token`, or :term:`access_token_ttl` have expired.
+If the host page headers are not correctly set, some browsers may cache the response which can result in the host page not properly reloading when the user navigates to it.
+This can result in errors if the user reloads a cached page after the :term:`access token`, or :term:`access_token_ttl` have expired.
 One way this can happen is by reloading the page using the forward/back buttons.
-For more information about cache management refer to `RFC 7234`_.
+For more information about cache management refer to :rfc:`7234`.

 To prevent this, at the very least, the following headers should be set on the host page.

-* Cache-Control: no-cache, no-store
+* :http:header:`Cache-Control`: no-cache, no-store
-* Expires: -1
+* :http:header:`Expires`: -1
-* Pragma: no-cache
+* :http:header:`Pragma`: no-cache

-Other headers, such as ``Date`` and ``Vary`` can be useful as well.
+Other headers, such as :http:header:`Date` and :http:header:`Vary` can be useful as well.

 Applying appropriate CSS styles